 Numbers claim that the highest paid jobs in Manchester, NH are Law Enforcement Workers Including Supervisors, Architecture & Engineering Occupations, Computer, Engineering, Science Occupations, Computer & Mathematical Occupations and Health Diagnosing & Treating Practitioners & Other Technical Occupations.

-Keeping in mind that the employment rate changed by 0% recently, there must be a strong understanding of industries people of Manchester, NH work in.
-The most common industries are Retail trade, Healthcare & Social Assistance and Manufacturing.
-Please note that not all the residents of Manchester, NH work in the area and may be employed outside of the city.
-Our data is tagged to their residential address, not the work address.
+Keeping in mind that the employment rate changed by 2% recently, there must be a strong understanding of industries people of Manchester, NH work in.
+The highest paid industries are Utilities, Finance & Insurance, Professional, Scientific, Technical Services, Public Administration and Information.

-According to latest census, Manchester, NH is a home for 81% white residents.
-The second common group is latino with 9% residents.
+According to latest census, Manchester, NH is a home for 87% white residents.
+The second common group is black with 5% residents.
 The list of the most common racial or ethnic groups is closed by asian with 5% residents.

-Past year Manchester, NH universities awarded around 26,872 degrees.
-Statistics show that the population of students in Manchester, NH include 3,601 male students and 5,727 female students.
-Manchester, NH offers private and public tuition with a median cost of $30,756 for private four-year colleges and $0 for in-state public four-year colleges.
-The largest university of this city is the Southern New Hampshire University with the majority of graduates.
-The Mount Washington College and Manchester Community College hold the second and the third place respectively.
-The share of the public colleges in Manchester, NH is 5.2% and 94.8% go to the private colleges.
+Past year Manchester, NH universities awarded around 421,800 degrees.
+Statistics show that the population of students in Manchester, NH includes 210,900 female students and 210,900 male students.
+Manchester, NH offers private and public tuition with a median cost of $24,490 for private four-year colleges and $28,990 for in-state public four-year colleges.
+The largest university of this city is the Manchester Community College (183132) with the majority of graduates.
+The Salter School of Nursing and Allied Health and University of New Hampshire at Manchester hold the second and the third place respectively.
+The share of the public colleges in Manchester, NH is 56 and 44 go to the private colleges.

-The workers of Manchester, NH traveled to their offices around 22.3 minutes lately and drove alone to get there.
+Citizens of Manchester, NH travel to their offices around 23 minutes lately and drove alone to get there.
 The rest of the residents carpooled and worked at home.